conversationai/perspectiveapi/score_normalization_v2_for_toxicity.md

 # Perspective API score normalization: fixes for Toxicity

-On **Tuesday, 2017-08-15**, we plan to update the scores for the TOXICITY model in the Perspective API.
+On **Wednesday, 2017-08-23**, we updated the scores for the TOXICITY model in the Perspective API.
 All other models are not affected.

 **You may need to take action** if you use specific thresholds for the Toxicity